 Health, Safety and Environment Committee.
 The Health, Safety and Environment Committee assists the Board of Directors in fulfilling its responsibilities to oversee the Company's management of risk in the areas of health, safety and the environment.
 The Health, Safety and Environment Committee reviews and discusses with management the status of key environmental, health and safety issues.
-Additionally, the Health, Safety and Environment Committee regularly evaluates Company policies, practices and performance related to health, safety and regulations.
+Additionally, the Health, Safety and Environment Committee regularly evaluates Company policies, practices and performance related to health, safety and environmental issues and guides strategy decisions to promote company goals and compliance with applicable rules and regulations.
 The Health, Safety and Environment Committee in 2013 assumed additional responsibility to oversee the Company's implementation of certain requirements of the Consent Decree by and among the U.S. Department of Justice and certain of the Company's affiliates.
 The Health, Safety and Environment Committee has required the Company to provide, and reviews, regular reports regarding compliance with all aspects of the Consent Decree.